Concordium/concordium-base/identity-provider-service/README.md

 }
 ```

-Otherwise, if the timestamp is OK, but the request is invalid due to an invalid proof, the response will be
+Otherwise, if the timestamp is OK, but the request is invalid due to an invalid proof, the response is HTTP 400 (Bad Request) with a body of
 ```json
 {
     "code": 400,